 While it’s true that 4K content hasn’t kept pace with the hardware, it’s now coming in from multiple directions, and the latest TVs also boast better future-proofing, the latest processing and motion technologies, and more.
 Follow along below for a close look at the very best TVs under $1,000.

 (Note: TV prices fluctuate often, and some of our picks may rise or fall in price over the course of time.
-Also, if you’re looking for even more affordable choices, check out our picks for the Best TVs under $500.)
+If you’re looking for even more affordable choices, check out our picks for the Best TVs under $500.)

 At a glance